Categories

 Click on each name to find their particular View in the Mirror I held in front of them:

-Yves, for 9 years in the saddle.
+Yves in between jobs, over 15 years in the saddle (at the time of writing).
 I asked Yves about the differences between a man and a woman riding solo in Iran.
+I met Yves in Africa and we cycled on and off together.

-Heike, for 3.5 years continuous on the road.
+At the time we had this interview, Heike is for 3.5 years continuous on the road.
 I asked Heike about her comfort zone, how likely is this after so many years non-stop on the road?
+More about Heike

-Koen, has cycled through 35 countries and is currently on a grand tour.
+Koen has cycled through 35 countries and is currently at the time of writing this, on a grand tour.
 I asked Koen about fear.
-Because leaving a job and a house behind is not without fears I imagine.
+Because leaving a job and a house behind is not without expiercing fears.
+I arranged to meet Koen in Argentina.

-Gerry, cycle touring since her 18th with a turtle-symbol around her neck.
+Dutch Gerry enjoys cycle touring since her 18th with a turtle-symbol around her neck.
+She invited me at her home as a Warm Showers host.
 I talk with her about slow cycling.

-Annechien, has backpacked before she tasted the life on a bicycle.
+Annechien has backpacked before she tasted the life on a bicycle.
 I asked her about the meaning of cycling, and life in general.
 It has become a spiritual view.
+We met a few times in the Netherlands, both somewhat alienated to be back.

-Rita, is traveling a lot, through almost all countries on earth, and with public transport.
+Rita (my mom’s age) is traveling a lot, through almost all countries on earth, and with public transport.
 It is about the superior feelings of a cyclist over those who travel by public transport.
+We met in Myanmar long ago and always kept in touch.

 By Cindy